 A time of fellowship, food, and spiritual formation in the context of community.

 Hosts will provide soup and participants are invited to bring appetizers, bread, salad, beverage or dessert.
 The suggested time frame is 6:30 – 8:30pm.

-The companion booklet for each person is $5 and is available at the Welcome Table.
+The companion booklet for each person is $5.
+Pick one up at the Welcome Table.

 Each participant is encouraged to read in advance the brief material provided and be prepared to share the impact reading that story has in their life.

 In order to build community, participants are asked to make a quarterly commitment.
 For example, signing up for the Friday night group for the Spring Quarter means you are able to participate on all three Fridays.